Georgia Owner-Builder Permit Guide

 Georgia Owner-Builder Laws

-- Construct or improve single-family residence on property they own
+- Construct or improve a residence on property they own without a contractor license

 Critical Restrictions